Phylum: Magnoliophyta - Class: Equisetopsida - Order: Apiales - Family: Lamiaceae

-It is always lovely to find something you had more or less given up hope of ever finding - we found these Pyramidal Bugloss plants growing in the Pirin Mountains National Park in Bulgaria.
-They also occur in the north of Scotland and in The Burren in County Clare in Ireland but we have never found them in either location.
+It is always lovely to find something you had more or less given up hope of ever finding, so we found these Pyramidal Bugloss plants growing in the Pirin Mountains National Park in Bulgaria we were delighted.